 The 30 Credit Hour Rule

 It is a rule at Lehigh that in order to obtain a second B.S. degree, you must take at least 30 credit hours beyond your first degree.
 The IBE degree requires a minimum of 137 credit hours.
 Engineering degrees require fewer that 137.
-For example, an IE degree requires a minimum of 130 credit hours.
+For example, an ISE degree requires a minimum of 130 credit hours.
 If you finish your IBE degree first, and actually graduate from the IBE program, you will need to take a minimum of 137+30=167 credit hours.
 If however, you do not apply to graduate, and wait to receive both your degrees at the same time (or receive your IE degree first) then you will need to take only 130+30=160 credit hours.
-Thus to minimize the required number of credits, wait and app

 For detailed curriculum descriptions, please go to the curriculum page.